Entertainment News Roundup: Britney Spears' lawyer seeks to oust singer's father from conservatorship; U.S. sells 'Pharma Bro' Shkreli's Wu-Tang Clan album and more | Entertainment

 Entertainment News Roundup: Britney Spears' lawyer seeks to oust singer's father from conservatorship; U.S. sells 'Pharma Bro' Shkreli's Wu-Tang Clan album and more

-The incident was first reported by celebrity news website TMZ.com, which said Odenkirk was stricken as he and cast-mates were shooting a scene in New Mexico, where the series is set, and that he was immediately surrounded by crew members who called an ambulance.
+Ex-member Jesy Nelson, who quit the band in December, joins singers Leigh-Anne Pinnock, Perrie Edwards and Jade Thirlwall in having their wax likenesses created based on the band's 2019 "Bounce Back" music video.
 Olympics-Basketball 3x3-At first medal matches, DJ Lass is there to pump up the volume When a 3x3 basketball https://fiba3x3.com match goes into sudden death overtime, the haunting beat of Kanye West's "Power" is just the right track to heighten the intensity on the court.

 Following is a summary of current entertainment news briefs.